ruby-mutiny/mutiny/README.md

 #### To do list

-* Prepare for first round of experiments
+* Experimentation to validate approach
   * Write scripting
-      * Non-incremental: Should generate all mutants for a given project and a given commit (eventually a set of commits)
+      * Incremental prep: Alter change detector to have a mode that returns more fine-grained impacted regions (either regions of a file, or methods).
+Alter mutator so that it can be run on these regions (e.g., mutate max.rb@14..18,22..40 or mutate max.rb@Max#run,Max#clear)
-      * Incremental: Should generate mutant delta (new / deleted mutants) for a range of commits and should be able to determine which of a set of existing mutants need to be reevaluated
+      * Incremental: Should generate mutant delta (new / deleted mutants) between two git commits
       * Experimental harness: should run non-incremental mode for each commit, and compare to results of incremental mode.
 Store data for paper and print a summary that shows the number of mutants evaluated by incremental and non-incremental mode.

   * Candidate projects